The Long-Term Psychological Effects of Hazing and How We Can Prevent Them

 8. Collaboration with Law Enforcement

-• Work Closely with Authorities: Establish clear protocols for involving law enforcement when hazing incidents occur, especially when criminal acts such as physical assault or forced alcohol consumption are involved.
+• Work Closely with Authorities: Establish clear protocols for involving law enforcement when incidents occur, especially when criminal acts such as physical assault or forced alcohol consumption are involved.

 The tragic case of Danny Santulli underscores the urgent need for a cultural shift regarding hazing practices in educational institutions and beyond.
 The devastating physical, emotional, and psychological consequences of hazing demand action from schools, parents, students, and lawmakers.
 By fostering awareness, enforcing strict anti-hazing policies, and encouraging open conversations, we can help prevent future tragedies and ensure that no individual is forced to endure the suffering and lifelong consequences that Danny and countless others have experienced.
 It is our collective responsibility to end hazing and protect the well-being of all students.